pu2clr/SI4735/README.md

 * __The Si47XX IC family  functionalities__ can be seen in the comparison matrix shown in table 1 (__Product Family Function__); pages 2 and 3 of the [“Si47XX PROGRAMMING GUIDE; AN332 (REV 1.0)”](https://web.engr.oregonstate.edu/~traylor/ece473/data_sheets/AN332.pdf).

-## SI4735 Library construction history

-I started my work on building an Arduino library for SI375 in early November 2019.
-The initial idea was to build a receiver by using an Arduino board, few components and the SI4735 device from Silicon Labs.
-Checking some videos on Youtube, I realized that the receiver besed on Si4735-D60 could go far beyond the initial proposal, __including listening to amateur radio and citizens band stations on SSB mode__.
-Via forums and websites, I also realized that there was a great demand for experimenters who would like to see the SI4735 device working on SSB mode.
-So, instead of developing a simple receiver based on the SI4735, __I decided to develop a library for Arduino platform that would provide full support to the SI4735 and all SI473X device family as well__.

-With this library, more than 60 examples were developed using various display types.
-[These examples can assist the experimenter in building their own receiver](https://github.com/pu2clr/SI4735/tree/master/examples).

-Judging by the groups created around the SI47XX devices, I estimate that this library is currently being used by thousands of experimenters, applications and commercial receivers.
-If you are an experimenter or a radio enthusiast and want to try to build your own receiver based on the SI473X devices, then this library is for you.

-The following video is a little joke that shows the trajectory of the construction of this library. [__"PU2CLR SI4735 Arduino Library.
-IT IS OPEN SOURCE IT IS FREE.
-IT IS FOR YOU"__](https://www.youtube.com/embed/aB02Qry5-bU).

 ## Why do skilled developers generally use libraries?

 Technically, no Arduino application needs a library.
 In some cases, not using libraries may be a nice choice.
 However, why do skilled developers generally use libraries?